HydratedBean/Project-Virulence/README.md

 ### Planned
 - Furnace upgrades that smelt ores more efficiently and yield more than a single nugget.
-- Enchanting rework with craftable enchantments (one proof-of-concept recipe can be found in artisanworktables.zs)
+- Enchanting rework with craftable enchantments

 # Installation
 ## Prism Launcher